 Mother Infant Research Institute (MIRI)

-The research performed by the principal investigators of the Mother Infant Research Institute (MIRI) at Tufts Medical Center and Floating Hospital for Children covers a wide range of approaches, including:
+The research performed by the principal investigators of the Mother Infant Research Institute (MIRI) at Tufts Medical Center and Tufts Children's Hospital covers a wide range of approaches, including:

 Multiple Labs Dedicated to Mother Infant Research